Prepare for a Video Job Interview

 If you are not entirely comfortable on camera, it’s time to take steps to fix that.
 Your next job could depend on it.
 Not because you’re going to switch careers and get into movies or broadcasting or reality TV, but because video has changed the way employers connect with job candidates.

-If you’re among the many people who were camera shy at the start of 2020, you might have had to get used to being on screen whether that’s face-timing Nan or daily Zoom Teamwork meetings.
+If you’re among the many people who are camera shy, you might have recently had to get used to being on screen whether that’s face-timing Nan, attending tutorials or daily Zoom Teamwork meetings.
 For FaceTime, Google Hangouts, Zoom, and Skype interview tips, read on to learn how to put your best face forward.
 According to a report by software firm Jobvite, 80% of recruiters who responded use video for interviews, and 61% use video when screening candidates.
 Video interviews can understandably be challenging for job seekers.

 “Some people just have a discomfort with being on camera,” says Pamela Skillings, a career coach and co-founder of Big Interview, an online job interview–training platform.
 “People may feel conscious about how they look on video, or they’re worried about whether their technology is going to hold up.”
 That’s why it’s essential to work out the wrinkles before your interview.